3 in 10 District residents do not feel safe in their neighborhoods, Post poll finds

 A greater percentage of people living in wards 7 and 8 feel unsafe — more than 4 in 10 — in areas east of the Anacostia River with the highest concentrations of violent crime, compared with under 3 in 10 in other parts of the city.

 Residents describe hearing gun shots, seeing police converge at crime scenes and learning about violent and property crimes on neighborhood email discussion groups or social media.
-About 1 in 6 residents say someone in their household has been a victim of violent crime in the past five years including 23 percent of Black residents, 8 percent of White residents and 21 percent of those who are Hispanic, Asian or another non-White background.
+About 1 in 6 residents say someone in their household has been a victim of violent crime in the past five years including 23 percent of Black residents, 8 percent of White residents and 21 percent of those who are Hispanic, Asian or another background.

 Charlene Battle, 54, a D.C. native who works as a medical insurance examiner, has lived in Ward 8 for the past 20 years.
 She said she was trying to relax on her couch one recent Sunday afternoon when popping sounds of gunshots shook her apartment.